-At least 18 dead and dozens injured as tornadoes tear across South and Midwest
+At least 21 dead and dozens injured as tornadoes tear across South and Midwest

 “I’m in a panic trying to get home, but we can’t get home,” Wynne City Council member Lisa Powell Carter said on Friday.
 “Wynne is so demolished. ...
 There’s houses destroyed, trees down on streets.”

-In Illinois, the severe weather caused the roof of the Apollo Theatre in Belvidere to collapse, injuring 28 and killing one person in a scene Belvidere Police Chief Shane Woody called “absolute chaos.”
+In Illinois, the severe weather caused the roof of the Apollo Theatre in Belvidere to collapse, injuring 28 and killing one person in a scene Belvidere police chief Shane Woody called “absolute chaos.”

 “I was there within a minute before it came down,” Gabrielle Lewellyn told WTVO-TV of the experience.
 “The winds, when I was walking up to the building, it went like from zero to a thousand within five seconds.”